TheOpti/frontend-masters-expert/1_javascript_the_new_hard_parts/notes.md

 ## Generators

+Generators are functions that can be exited and later re-entered.
+Their context (variable bindings) will be saved across re-entrances (from MDN).

 Generators can return (“yield”) multiple values, one after another, on-demand.
 They work great with iterables, allowing to create data streams with ease.